 You can expect creditors to call until you file.
 It's usually best to ignore them because telling creditors about your bankruptcy can encourage them to take more drastic collection steps before losing the right to collect altogether.
 However, if you hire counsel and refer creditors to your lawyer, they'll have to stop calling you.

-Your case starts when you file your paperwork with the local bankruptcy court and either pay the filing fee or request a fee waiver.
 Texas is a large state and has four federal judicial districts, each with its own bankruptcy website and multiple divisions (19 in all—more than any other state).
+Go to the Federal Court Finder page, select "Bankruptcy" in the drop-down box, and enter your location.

-Determining where to file isn't difficult, however.
-You'll go to the Federal Court Finder page, select "Bankruptcy" in the drop-down box, then enter your location.
-Or you can call any of the offices below and ask a court clerk for assistance.
-Also, you'll find the court's local rules and instructions for filing your paperwork on each district bankruptcy website.
-Click the link above and select the following from each site's nav bar:
+You'll also find the court's local rules and instructions for filing your paperwork on each district bankruptcy website.
+Click the link above and select the following from each site's nav bar.

 Filing available at Lubbock, Abilene (hearings only)